-Systemic lupus erythematosus (SLE) is an autoimmune disorder characterized by multisystem inflammation, protean clinical manifestations, and a relapsing and remitting course.1 SLE has affected more than 1.5 million people in the United States alone.2 Globally, the annual incidence of SLE has ranged from approximately 1-10 per 100,000 populations, while the prevalence of SLE has been estimated to range from approximately 5.8 to 130 per 100,000 populations.3 SLE predominantly affects the female gender with a male to female ratio of 9 to 1.4
+Systemic lupus erythematosus (SLE) is an autoimmune disorder characterized by multisystem inflammation, protean clinical manifestations, and a relapsing and remitting course.
+SLE has affected more than 1.5 million people in the United States alone.
+Globally, the annual incidence of SLE has ranged from approximately 1-10 per 100,000 populations, while the prevalence of SLE has been estimated to range from approximately 5.8 to 130 per 100,000 populations.
+SLE predominantly affects the female gender with a male to female ratio of 9 to 1.4

 SLE is a chronic disease affecting various body organs with different proportions.
 Thus, it carries a variable prognosis.5 Depending upon the organ involved, and some patients may have a relatively benign disease while others may have life-threatening manifestations.
-The disease can sometimes progress from mild disease activity to near-fatal disease within the same individual if not managed according.6 systems involved are the skin, joints, kidneys, blood and serosa, leading to the features which include, but are not limited to are, malar rash, oral ulcers, alopecia, pleural effusion, proteinuria, acute kidney injury, low platelets count, hemolytic anaemia and high temperature.7
+The disease can sometimes progress from mild disease activity to near-fatal disease within the same individual if not managed according.6

+SLE is a multisystem disorder that can present a wide range of symptoms.
+Some of the common organs systems involved are the skin, joints, kidneys, blood and serosa, leading to the features which include, but are not limited to are, malar rash, oral ulcers, alopecia, pleural effusion, proteinuria, acute kidney injury, low platelets count, hemolytic anaemia and high temperature.7